ismigar/digital-brain/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 See `LICENSE` for more information.